-JWA.org offers an online Encyclopedia of Jewish women, lesson plans and other educational materials that can be downloaded for free, online exhibits on topics as diverse as "Jewish Women and the Feminist Revolution" and "Katrina's Jewish Voices," several book and film guides, a growing collection of reminiscences of recently deceased Jewish women, a lively blog, and numerous other resources for anyone interested in the experiences of American Jewish women, both celebrated and unheralded.
-The site encourages users to create their own content with comments, queries, corrections, or suggestions.
+JWA offers you knowledge, inspiration, role models, connection, community, and a treasure trove of resources.
+Search JWA’s online Encyclopedia of Jewish women, download lesson plans and other educational materials, visit online exhibits on topics as diverse as "Jewish Women and the Feminist Revolution" and "Katrina's Jewish Voices," discover book and film guides, view the growing collection of reminiscences of recently deceased Jewish women, and much more.

 - If you are an educator, JWA helps you enhance your work through high-quality curricular resources and professional development.

 - If you are a researcher, make JWA your first stop for planning new projects, gathering trustworthy information and finding primary sources.

 - If you’re learning more about your family or community, helps you capture personal stories with oral history guidance and tools.